presidioforts/scratchfiles/proposal.md

   - Handle post migration/onboarding issues and infrastructure-specific workflows (GITSAS, SCP, GITACT).
   - Manage and resolve standard tickets, including scan/code coverage, Sonar, and tool configuration issues.
   - **Resource Needs**: To manage the projected ticket volume, the team will require 10–11 engineers by 2025.
+  - - **Automation**:
+    - Deploy self-service automation for workflow input variables to streamline ticket handling.
+    - Empower **app developers** to manage configurations independently, enabling faster troubleshooting and reducing manual intervention.
+    - Reduce **SDLC/DevOps tickets** by automating routine workflows and configuration processes.

+- **Exclusion**:
+  - Migration of EPL-X infrastructure from TKGI to OpenShift will be handled solely by the SME team and is not part of Breakfix team responsibilities.

 - **Infrastructure Platform Service Team**:
   - Oversee EPL-X infrastructure, including automation and platform services.